-Skin blemish removal using Advanced Electrolysis (electro-cauterisation)
+Skin blemish reduction using Advanced Electrolysis (electro-cauterisation)

-Advanced cosmetic procedures is a safe and effective form of skin blemish reduction using electrolysis and is non-surgical and non-invasive.
+Advanced electrolysis is a safe and effective form of skin blemish reduction using electrolysis and is non-surgical and non-invasive.
 Electrolysis is best known as a permanent hair removal method which works by passing an electrical current into the root of the hair follicle and destroying it.
 However, electrical current can also be used to remove skin blemishes such as skin tags, milia and thread veins.
 The electrical current passes down a probe and into the skin where it effectively cauterises the blemish enabling it to be removed without surgery and with minimal discomfort.
 In most cases, only a couple of treatments may be needed to achieve results.

 This treatment has been successfully used for many decades having started in the early 1900’s where electrolysis was often used to treat broken capillaries, warts, and spider naevi.
 Since then the technologies and techniques have continually progressed, and we use the most up to date Apilus and Sterex equipment and update our training regularly.

-If you would like to find out more, or to book in for your FREE consultation, please contact us.
+If you would like to find out more, or to book in for your consultation, please contact us.
 We love to hear from you and are always happy to chat and answer any questions with no obligation.

 At The Skin and Beauty Clinic our aim is to help you achieve ‘your best skin possible’ and an individual treatment plan will be devised according to your specific skin needs.

 Below is a list of the skin imperfections that may be treated, but please note that not all conditions listed may be treated safely and effectively in all persons.
-A consultation and patch test is needed to assess suitability for treatment, and the treatment and aftercare will be fully explained to you.
+A consultation is needed to assess suitability for treatment, and the treatment and aftercare will be fully explained to you.

 Facial Thread Veins (Telangiectasia)